Heart Palpitations: Frequently Asked Questions

 One the other hand, women with a history of heart rhythm problems or syncope prior to pregnancy will often have a marked decrease in their symptoms during pregnancy as their cardiac output increases and blood volume increases.

 - What medications are usually prescribed to prevent palpitations?
 Are there any herbal remedies to prevent them?

 - There are a large number of medications that are used by physicians that are used to treat more serious types of heart rhythm disorders.
 These are usually prescribed by a heart specialist because they do have significant side effects and if not used correctly can cause serious cardiovascular problems, even a cardiac arrest or sudden death.
 When used correctly, these powerful medications can prevent serious heart rhythm disorders from occurring and can be quite useful, although most patients would prefer not to be on them because of their cost, side effects, and they often must be taken multiple times a day.
 In recent years, patients with the most severe types of heart rhythm disorders have benefited from sophisticated pacemakers and devices capable of correcting the heart rhythm with an electrical shock delivered automatically after the heart rhythm disorder occurs.
 Obviously, these are highly specialized devices, and they are normally prescribed and tested by heart specialists.
 In terms of herbal remedies, I am not aware of an herbal remedy specifically effective for heart palpitation.
-I should say that low levels of potassium in the body may cause more frequent PVCs and occasionally even more severe heart rhythm disorders, and in those cases potassium supplements or foods high in potassium are quite helpful.
+I should say that low levels of potassium or magnesium in the body may be associated with palpitations and occasionally even more severe heart rhythm disorders, and in those cases supplements or foods high in potassium and magnesium are quite helpful.

 - My heart sometimes palpitates when I am startled or sometimes when I bend forward.
 Should I worry?
 Also, I sometimes have panic attacks, and my heart will race - is it logical to assume that I am experiencing palpitations?